gustavonq/hyojun.fuzzy-finder/README.md

 1 - Make sure you have [requirejs](http://requirejs.org/), [almond](https://github.com/jrburke/almond/blob/0.3.1/almond.js) or the engine you like to handle javascript AMD.

-> there are [distributed versions](https://bitbucket.org/fbiz/hyojun.fuzzy-finder/downloads) including [almond 0.3.1](https://github.com/jrburke/almond/blob/0.3.1/almond.js) and also with only all AMD compiled via [r.js](https://github.com/jrburke/r.js), so you won't need to worry about multiplus requests.
+> there are [distributed versions](https://bitbucket.org/fbiz/hyojun.fuzzy-finder/downloads) including [almond 0.3.1](https://github.com/jrburke/almond/blob/0.3.1/almond.js), AMD modules compiled via [r.js](https://github.com/jrburke/r.js) (you won't need to worry about multiplus requests)

 2 - The *namespace* to access the library is **hyojun-fuzzy-finder** and the plugin is started by the controller: **hyojun.fuzzy-finder/controller**